mar-veloper/finn-sparing/README.md

 ## Thinking process

-Since I have little to no experice in finance, I just tried to come up with something I can relate or at least what I would want if I'm going to look for savings solutions.
+Since I have little to no experience in finance, I just tried to come up with something I can relate or at least, what I would want if I'm going to look for savings solution.
 So here's how I come up with the idea:

 > P.S: I have no idea if there are already existing solutions for the problem I'm listing here.